 Ways to Honor April's Full Moon

-Meditate under the full moon: Find a quiet spot outside where you can sit and soak in the moon’s energy.
+- Meditate under the full moon: Find a quiet spot outside where you can sit and soak in the energy of April’s full moon.
 Take some deep breaths and let your mind quiet down, focusing on the moon and its beauty.

-Perform a ritual: Create a special ritual to honor the Pink Moon, such as lighting candles, burning incense, or performing a symbolic gesture that represents letting go of the old and embracing the new.
+- Perform a ritual: Create a special ritual to honor April’s Full Moon, such as lighting candles, burning incense, or performing a symbolic gesture that represents letting go of the old and embracing the new.

 A Ritual to Honor April’s Full Moon